 - d.
 The initial SRFP shall be completed in conjunction with issuance of the initial site development permit for the Carolina North Project and shall address how the Parties will manage the fiscal impacts on the Town generated by that development.
 Unless otherwise agreed by the Parties, the SRFP shall be updated annually thereafter and each update shall address the fiscal impacts of the development constructed and approved at the time of that update. - e.
-A summary of the activity taken in the previous year to address the recommendations of the most recent SRFP shall be included in each Annual Report mandated by this Agreement.

-5.9.4.
-Any portion of buildings, improvements, or personal property at Carolina North that are privately owned shall be subject to ad valorem taxation per North Carolina General Statutes.
-In addition, in the event any such building reverts to public ownership and subsequently is transferred back to private ownership, it shall again be subject to ad valorem taxation for any periods in which it is held in private ownership.

-5.9.5.
-For any portion of buildings, improvements, or personal property at Carolina North that are privately owned by a for-profit entity, and that entity is, under future taxation law, considered to be eligible to apply for tax-exempt status, the entity shall not apply for tax-exempt status during the term of this Agreement.
-The University shall inform the Manager and the Orange County Tax Assessor annually as to who owns each building at Carolina North and whether the owner is tax exempt.

-5.9.6.
-Any portion of buildings or improvements at Carolina North that are privately owned shall be subject to Town fire and building permitting and inspection fees.
+A summary of the activity taken in the previous year to address the recommendations of the most recent SRFP shall be included in each Annual Report mandated by this Agreement. - 5.9.4.
+Any portion of buildings, improvements, or personal property at the Carolina North Project that are privately owned shall be subject to ad valorem taxation per North Carolina General Statutes.
+In addition, in the event any such building reverts to public ownership and subsequently is transferred back to private ownership, it shall again be subject to ad valorem taxation for any periods in which it is held in private ownership. - 5.9.5.
+For any portion of buildings, improvements, or personal property at the Carolina North Project that are privately owned by a for-profit entity, and that entity is, under future taxation law, considered to be eligible to apply for tax-exempt status, the entity shall not apply for tax-exempt status during the term of this Agreement.
+The University shall inform the Manager and the Orange County Tax Assessor annually as to who owns each building at the Carolina North Project and whether the owner is tax exempt. - 5.9.6.
+Any portion of buildings or improvements at the Carolina North project that are privately owned shall be subject to Town fire and building permitting and inspection fees.